 This was a seven day cruise from Cape Liberty, New Jersey.
-It combined an overnight stay in Bermuda and a call in Boston, Massachusetts.
+It combined an overnight stay in Bermuda and a call in Boston.
 An unusual itinerary but one that combined two vacation experiences - - a tropical beach break and one that offered history and culture.

 This was my fifth cruise on Anthem of the Seas.
 I like the ship's sophisticated décor and the variety of dining and entertainment options that Anthem offers.
 In my view, the ship is operating at its most efficient level since entering service.
 Moreover, Anthem still holds a great deal of promise for the future.

 As I watched Anthem's North Star observation capsule rise into the sunny sky above Bermuda's Dockyards, I thought Anthem has certainly come through a lot to get here.
 It struck me as a symbol of the ship's triumph over adversity.